Academics

 • Technology

 Students in Kindergarten learn how to use an iterative approach to solving problems and testing ideas through coding.
-Using their personally assigned world wide web accessible code.org accounts, students learn how patterns are used to create algorithms to solve puzzles and mazes.
-Creating loops, sequences and variables allow students to develop critical thinking and problem solving skills; a skill set that we hope transfers to all their disciplines.
+Using their personally assigned World Wide Web accessible code.org accounts, students learn how patterns are used to create algorithms to solve puzzles and mazes.
+Creating loops, sequences and variables allows students to develop critical thinking and problem-solving skills; a skill set that can also be applied to other disciplines.
 Students will continue to explore these themes by programming robots like the Bee-Bot, a tool for teaching sequencing, measurement and estimation.
-In addition to coding, Kindergarten students continue to use technology to extend, reflect upon and display their understanding of learning content areas.
-Apps like Book Creator, SMART Notebook and LetterSchool are a few examples of applications students use to support learning in Kindergarten.

 • Visual Arts